AcidNick/AcidNick/README.md

 - 👋 Hi, I’m @AcidNick
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning HTML, CSS, JavaScript
+- 🌱 I’m currently learning HTML, CSS, JavaScript and Python
+- 📚 I'm studying Data Science at UiB
 - 💞️ I’m looking to collaborate on some secrets.
 - 📫 How to reach me: Who knows?